coralogix/telemetry-shippers/otel-integration/k8s-helm/README.md

 ### Installing the chart on clusters with mixed operating systems (Linux and Windows)

 Installing `otel-integration` is also possible on clusters that support running Windows workloads on Windows node alongside Linux nodes (such as [EKS](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html), [AKS](https://learn.microsoft.com/en-us/azure/aks/windows-faq?tabs=azure-cli) or [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster-windows)).
-The `kube-state-metrics` and collector will be installed on Linux nodes, as these components are supported only on Linux operating systems.
+The collector will be installed on Linux nodes, as these components are supported only on Linux operating systems.
 Conversely, the agent will be installed on both Linux and Windows nodes as a daemonset, in order to collect metrics for both operating systems.
 In order to do so, the chart needs to be installed with few adjustments.

 First make sure to add our Helm charts repository to the local repos list with the following command: